Comedian Faces Criticism After Controversial Remarks At D.C. Gala

 The criticism was joined by some well-known political journalists who sounded off both about Wolf's remarks and the nature of the event more broadly.

 White House press secretary Sarah Sanders was the particular target of harsh treatment by Wolf — as Sanders sat on the dais not far from the lectern where Wolf was speaking.
-Afterward, some of the journalists from outlets known to spar with the White House or be on the receiving end of pointed attacks directly from the president spoke out on Sanders' behalf.
+Afterward, some of the journalists from outlets known to spar with the White House or to be on the receiving end of pointed attacks directly from the president spoke out on Sanders' behalf.

 "That @PressSec sat and absorbed intense criticism of her physical appearance, her job performance, and so forth, instead of walking out, on national television, was impressive," tweeted Maggie Haberman of The New York Times.
 (Haberman said on Twitter that she did not attend the event in person but had watched it on TV.)